Skip to content

 If my moped or scooter is written off, can I get a replacement?

-If you have a comprehensive policy and your moped or scooter is declared as written off, you should get a pay-out in compensation from your insurance provider.
-Be aware though, that this is usually the current market value of your moped or scooter, not what you originally paid for it
+Be aware though, that the pay-out is usually the current market value of your moped or scooter, not what you originally paid for it.

 In some cases, if your scooter is less than six months old, you may be offered a new replacement.
 However, this can vary between insurance providers, so it’s important to read the terms and conditions of your policy.